keypaz/device-intelligence/beta/README.IOS.md

 Visit [official website](https://keypaz.com) for more information about the product.

-# iOS OS
+# OS Version

+- iOS
-Minimum: iOS 14
+  - Minimum: 14.0

 # Installation